-Even if a publisher does not normally allow for self-archiving of your work, you can still negotiate those terms into your publishing contract.
+Even if a publisher does not normally allow for self-archiving of your work, you can still negotiate those terms into your publishing agreement.

-More and more public and private funding groups are instituting open access mandates that require that funded research be made freely available online.
+More and more public and private funding groups are instituting open access mandates that require funded research to be made freely available online.

 For U.S. governmental agencies, these mandates stem from the 2013 White House Directive requiring articles and data from agencies spending over $100 million a year on research be made freely available on the open web.
 Similar mandates can be found in other national governments, such as the U.K., as well as among many private funders.

 While some of these mandates only require public access to published articles, many require public access to both articles and underlying data sets.
 A great general resource on public and private mandates is the Registry of Open Access Repository Mandates and Policies, or ROARMAP.